 - Patella injury

 - ACL injury

 If your steering wheel is not adjustable or has not been properly adjusted for your height, or you’re a fairly large person, the chances of suffering a knee injury from steering wheel impact may increase.

 How To Avoid Steering Wheel Impact Injuries

 Avoiding steering wheel impact injuries is not 100% certain even with some preventative procedures.
 But, there are things you can do to lessen the chance of experiencing a severe steering wheel impact injury if you are in a car accident.

-Many steering wheel injuries happen because the driver is sitting too close to the steering wheel, so be sure your steering wheel is adjusted to an appropriate height for you as the driver.
+Many steering wheel injuries happen because the driver is sitting too close to the steering wheel or the steering wheel is adjusted too low, so be sure your steering wheel is adjusted to an appropriate height for you as the driver.